looiic/python_kafka_workshop/README.md

 - Consumer.ipynb
 - Ampel.ipynb

+Then create a folder images and copy the 4 "ampel" images into this folder

 ### Set up StreamSets
 Import the File ```DeduplicateSensorRawData.json``` into your Streamsets on localhost:18630 and start the service